Analysis | How much protection can Trump offer his family with his pardon power? A lot.

-Brian Kalt, professor of law at Michigan State University, explained to The Washington Post by phone that it probably was.
+Brian Kalt, professor of law at Michigan State University, explained to The Washington Post by phone that it probably is.
 As with so many legal issues that sit at the edges of typical practice, though, the idea is generally untested and may ultimately come down to how a court views the particulars of any such pardon.

-“It is unusual to have a pardon that doesn’t specify what you’re being pardoned for but rather just gives a range of dates or maybe a vague subject matter range,” Kalt said.
+“It is unusual to have a pardon that doesn’t specify what you’re being pardoned for but rather just gives a range of dates or maybe a vague subject-matter range,” Kalt said.
 The most famous example of such a pardon, he noted, was Gerald Ford’s pardon of Richard Nixon.
 “In my opinion,” Kalt added, “reading the Supreme Court’s case on pardons, I think the president’s pardon power is broad enough to allow him to issue pardons like that.”

 That opinion is not universally held, however.
-University of California Hastings law professor Aaron Rappaport wrote an analysis this year that argues that “pardons must satisfy a modest procedural rule: they must list the specific crimes covered by the pardon.”
+University of California Hastings Law professor Aaron Rappaport wrote an analysis this year that argues that “pardons must satisfy a modest procedural rule: they must list the specific crimes covered by the pardon.”
 This “specificity requirement,” as he terms it, “means that vague and broadly worded pardons are invalid.”

-The question is up in the air because such a pardon has never been the subject of a court ruling — a function of how rare such pardons are.
+The question is up in the air, because such a pardon has never been the subject of a court ruling — a function of how rare such pardons are.

 “It’s not well-settled precedent,” Kalt said.
-“The courts have not ruled out the specific issue, and there are those who would like to see — a pardon like that, to see it tested in court.”
+“The courts have not ruled out the specific issue, and there are those who would like to see — a pardon like that — to see it tested in court.”

 What this means, of course, is that there’s not much risk to Trump in attempting to grant such a blanket pardon.
 He might issue a sweepingly broad pardon — say, giving Jared Kushner a pass on any federal crimes committed from the moment of his birth until the moment the pardon was issued — with the understanding that, should someone seek to prosecute Kushner, they would have to persuade a court to let them do so.
-They might be able to convince the court to do so, particularly if the pardon is as vague as the one just mentioned.
+They might be able to do that, particularly if the pardon is as vague as the one just mentioned.
 But, from Trump’s perspective, what’s the harm in trying?

 Particularly since there’s no accountability mechanism in place to prevent Trump from doing so.

-When there was discussion in late 2016 of whether then-President Barack Obama might pardon Hillary Clinton in an attempt to shield her from punitive prosecution by Trump, Kalt argued that the pardon power itself derived from the accountability presidents had to the electorate.
+When there was discussion in late 2016 of whether President Barack Obama might pardon Hillary Clinton in an attempt to shield her from punitive prosecution by Trump, Kalt argued that the pardon power itself derived from the accountability presidents had to the electorate.
 Presidents can give out pardons and, if the electorate looks unfavorably on the moves, can be voted out of office.
 But that accountability vanishes when the president is no longer going to be on the ballot.

 “Lame-duck pardons in high-profile cases are thus problematic,” Kalt wrote then.
 “They are legally valid, but politically illegitimate.”

 This, of course, has not proved to be much of a check on Trump’s actions.
-Senate Minority Leader Charles Schumer (D-N.Y.) objected Wednesday to the prospect of Trump pardoning members of his family by calling such a move a “gross abuse of presidential authority” — something unlikely to worry a president who has already been impeached and lost his reelection bid.
+Senate Minority Leader Charles E. Schumer (D-N.Y.) objected Wednesday to the prospect of Trump pardoning members of his family by calling such a move a “gross abuse of presidential authority” — something unlikely to worry a president who has already been impeached and lost his reelection bid.

 Contained in that description of a possible pardon for Kushner above are the two boundaries Kalt says a blanket pardon must meet.
 It must be retrospective — no pardoning for future crimes, in other words — and it must be for federal crimes or crimes committed on federal soil, like in D.C.
 Beyond that, the power is probably broad.